Last Updated on October 4, 2024

 - The employer has secured a sufficient physical location to house the new office

-- The employer has the financial ability to compensate the employee conducting business in the U.S.
+- The employer can financially compensate the employee conducting business in the U.S.

 How Long Does the L-1B Last?